puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 ## Anatomy of a Resource

 Effectively wrangling resources calls for an understanding Puppet's Domain-Specific Language (DSL).
 Build on the Ruby programming language, this DSL can be used to describe any resource you might encounter in the Elvium environment or elsewhere.
-Because the Puppet DSL is a **declarative** language, rather than a **procedural** one, the descriptions themselves have the power to change the state of the environment.
-Paint the picture you want to see, and Puppet will handle the execution.
+Because the Puppet DSL is a **declarative** language rather than a **procedural** one, the descriptions themselves have the power to change the state of the environment.
+Use the DSL to paint a picture of what you want to see, and Puppet will make it so.

 Though there are many resource types that you can describe and manage with Puppet's DSL, we'll start with some essentials: